moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 scatter around an invisible network of curves with branch points, while the rest are clutter.
 Recover the network.
 This is the observational situation in
-cosmology: gravity organises matter into **filaments** of width a few megaparsecs, and galaxy surveys sample this web sparsely and noisily.
+cosmology: gravity organises matter into **filaments** of width a few megaparsecs[^megaparsec], and galaxy surveys sample this web sparsely and noisily.

 Your visual system solves a two-dimensional version of this instantly: a dashed line reads as *one line*, because the cortex pools evidence from